siuusunn/ga-project-1-snake-game/README.md

 ![Responsive Design Example](./assets/readme_images/responsive_design_example.gif)

-Each button will call their respective function on click, and update the `directionOfTravel`, working exactly like the arrow keys.
+Each button will call their respective functions on click, and update `directionOfTravel`, working exactly like the arrow keys.

 ```js
 function numPadControlUp() {